enzoaicardi/flect/docs/dev/starter/bind-datas.md

 # Bind datas to your component

 Linking data to a component can be done via attributes, just like for classic HTML elements the `x-` prefix refers to dynamic data.
-Thus it is possible to pass data dynamically through the components.
+It is possible to pass data dynamically through the components.

 The data entered in the attributes without the `x-` prefix are raw data, they can be retrieved directly from the component and manipulated as desired: